neondatabase/website/content/docs/guides/nestjs.md

 ### 2. Create a Service for Database Interaction

 Next, implement a service to facilitate interaction with your Postgres database.
-This service will utilize the database connection defined in the DatabaseModule.
+This service will use the database connection defined in the DatabaseModule.

 <CodeTabs reverse={true} labels={["node-postgres", "postgres.js", "Neon serverless driver"]}>